beakerbrowser/homebase/README.md

 ### Example: set up a hyperdrive with HTTP mirroring

-This configuration file will hot the files at `hyper://123...456` and mirror those files to `http://alice.com`.
+This configuration file will host the files at `hyper://123...456` and mirror those files to `http://alice.com`.

 This example uses a domain name, so in order for the domain name to resolve correctly, you'll need to update your DNS configuration first.
 In this case, you could set an `A` record that points to the `homebase` server's IP address.